cnerg/cnerg.github.com/community/manual/expectations.md

 One of my primary duties is to represent our research group externally by
 * writing proposals for new and innovative research ideas,
+* bringing in financial resources to support research needs,
 * writing journal articles and conference papers,
 * attending meetings and workshops,
 * participating in professional societies, and